 Most businesses rely on a wide range of software products to manage their processes.
-While software can make every facet of your operation easier and more efficient, it can also become a money pit that is out of sight and out of mind.
+While software can make every facet of your operation easier and more efficient, it can also become a money pit that is often forgotten.

-Many businesses suffer losses every month and focus first on increasing revenue and cutting expenses, but never look at the thousands spent on software as a service (SaaS) subscriptions that are redundant or completely unused.
+Many businesses suffer losses every month and focus first on increasing revenue and cutting expenses, but never look at the thousands spent on software as a service (SaaS) subscriptions that are billed monthly and are redundant or completely unused.
 Add in the stress of granting and revoking access to employees, onboarding, adopting new software services, and keeping your business secure—you need SaaS management.

 What is SaaS management?

 SaaS management is keeping track of each and every software, cloud, and/or licensing subscription services, including how much you pay, when they expire, who uses them, how they’re used, and where they fit into your business process.